How User Experience Affects SEO

 What Is User Experience (UX)?

-UX comes down to how easy or difficult it is to use something and how satisfied or pleased a person is with it.
-Good UX leads to satisfied customers who will return to the business and recommend it to others, while poor UX can frustrate customers and cause them to abandon the product or service altogether.
+In essence, UX comes down to how easy or difficult it is to use something and the level of satisfaction a person gets from it.
+Good UX leads to satisfied customers who are likely to return and recommend the business to others, while poor UX can frustrate customers, leading them to abandon the product or service altogether.

 Agency description goes here